Skip to main content

 UK’s World Languages Day will host about 120 local students from Scott County High School, Tates Creek High School, Carter G. Woodson Academy and Bryan Station High School.
 The high school students will attend classes in Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Latin, Russian and Spanish.

-An open house is slated 1-2 p.m. in Buell Armory with UK
+An open house is slated 1-2 p.m. in Buell Armory

 By Gail Hairston